The Xbox One controller is one of the best console and PC controllers that you can get at the moment.

 The Analog Sticks

 The asymmetrical stick placement is something of a signature for the Xbox controllers, so it’s no surprise that it wasn’t changed.
 The sticks themselves, however, have been improved.

 The Face Buttons

-There is not much to say about the controller’s face buttons apart from their design change.
+There is not much to be said about the controller’s face buttons apart from their design change.
 To adhere to the new minimal design philosophy, the new buttons are more modest when it comes to their use of color as compared to those of the old controller.
 This time around, it is only the letters which bear the traditional Xbox button colors.

 The cause of much joy in the community was the brand new, revamped D-pad.
 While the 360 D-pad held up fine when it was being used for secondary in-game actions such as weapon switching or item selection, it could be problematic when used for movement since the design did not make it easy to slide your finger from one direction to another.